danielrcollins1/OED-Expanded/x-additional-material.md

 **Option 2**: A worn helmet will negate critical hits, rendering it a normal hit.

 ### Shields

 In addition to the normal bonus, any time you take damage that would reduce you to 0 HP or below, you can opt instead to sacrifice your shield, to stay at 1 HP.
 The shield is shattered and must be discarded.

-*Note: At Judge’s discretion, magic shields instead lose one plus or ability permanently instead.*
+* Note: At Judge’s discretion, magic shields instead lose one plus or ability permanently instead.*

 ### Wizard Staff

-The Judge may choose to allow a Staff to attack from the second rank (permitting a wizard who is out of spells to participate more safely in combat)
+The Judge may choose to allow a Staff to attack from the second rank (permitting a wizard who is out of spells to participate more safely in combat).

 ## Grievous Wounds